renovatebot/renovate/docs/usage/key-concepts/scheduling.md

 ### Limit when Renovate bot itself runs

 Be sure to give Renovate bot enough time to process your repository.
-Do not set schedules like "Run Renovate for an hour each sunday" as you _will_ run into problems.
+Do not set schedules like "Run Renovate for an hour each Sunday" as you _will_ run into problems.

 Say you want Renovate bot to run each day before 2 am: